Go Back Up

 ICHRA rules you need to know

-With the rising cost of traditional group health insurance, many employers are looking for alternatives that meet their employees' diverse needs.
-Thankfully, health reimbursement arrangements (HRAs) allow organizations to reimburse their employees for the qualifying medical expenses of their choosing while offering budget control.
+With the rising cost of traditional group health plans, many employers are looking for alternatives that meet their employees' diverse needs.
+Thankfully, health reimbursement arrangements (HRAs) are an option.
+These formal, IRS-approved health benefits allow organizations to reimburse their employees for the qualifying medical expenses of their choosing while offering budget control.

 If your organization plans to offer an ICHRA, there are some crucial points to consider.
-When the federal government created the ICHRA, it provided specific regulatory guidelines to ensure the plan is administered compliantly.
-These guidelines range from employee eligibility to plan documents and employee notices.
+When the federal government created the ICHRA, it provided specific regulatory guidelines to ensure employers administer the plan compliantly.
+These guidelines dictate a range of factors, from employee eligibility to plan documents and employee notices.

 What is an individual coverage HRA (ICHRA)?

-An ICHRA allows organizations of all sizes to provide tax-free reimbursements to employees for individual health insurance premiums and qualifying out-of-pocket costs.
+An ICHRA allows organizations of all sizes to provide tax-free reimbursements to employees for individual health insurance premiums and qualifying out-of-pocket medical expenses.

-This gives employees more freedom over their health benefit and lets them choose how they'd like their healthcare allowance to be used, which isn’t possible with a traditional group health plan.
+The ICHRA gives your workers more freedom over their health benefits and lets them choose how they want to use their healthcare allowance, which isn't possible when you offer a traditional group health plan to employees.

-An ICHRA is especially helpful for small to mid-sized businesses and nonprofit organizations that can't afford to provide a group health insurance policy, or for organizations that need more flexibility in their benefits.
+An ICHRA is especially helpful for small to mid-sized businesses and nonprofit organizations that can't afford to provide a group health insurance policy or need more flexibility in their benefits.

-Individual coverage HRAs were created in 2019 to address Affordable Care Act (ACA) compliance for applicable large employers (ALEs) with more than 50 full-time equivalent employees (FTEs) and to help control healthcare costs for businesses of all sizes.
+The federal government created the individual coverage HRA in 2019 to expand HRA availability to applicable large employers (ALEs) with 50 or more full-time equivalent employees (FTEs) and to help control healthcare costs for businesses of all sizes.

 An ICHRA isn't the only type of HRA available, though.